eriktuck/gtm-dms-alpha/docs/pages/usage/update-thematicdb.md

 4. Log the new column in the `DEFINITIONS` tab.
 In the `definition` field, describe how the calculation is completed.
 In the `dataset` field, append `[calcualted]` to the name of the data source to indicate that the data are derived from, not directly attributable to, that data source.

 We recommend leaving the equation in the sheet (rather than converting to plain text) so that other users may review how the calculation was completed.

+!!! tip
+    Percentages should be scaled from 0 to 100 in the Thematic Database.
+For example, to calculate the percentage of English speakers per municipality, divide the number of English speakers by the population of the municipality and multiply by 100.

 ### Add an external link